tonyhaunschmidt/GA-PROJECT-4-PROPERTY_INVESTMENT_SIMULATOR/README.md

 An important part of using Celery is selecting a message broker which lets Django and Celery talk to each other.
 During production I used RabbitMQ, however at deployment (the project was deployed on Heroku), it didn't appear that there was a RabbitMQ add on, so I switched over to Redis which seemed much more ready to use with Heroku.
 ## CONCLUSION AND KEY LEARNING
+The thing I enjoyed most about this project was finding and learning a new technology by myself and implimenting it through following the documentation and a process of trial and error.
+I love to learn new things.
+This was one of the things that really attracted me to working in the tech industry.
+With succeeding in my extra challenge I set myself in this final project of my GA course, I feel confident that I can continue to grow and challenge myself with learning and mastering new skills, something I very much hope to do in my career and spare time.

+I am quite glad that I managed to achieve as much as I did in the 8 day timeframe and I had decided on a focus of functionality and creating a substantial enough UX to demonstrate a proof of concept which I feel i have done, however I feel like I could spend a lot of time reviewing and refactoring large chunks of code especially in the front end and focus more on efficiency and writing DRY code.
+This is definitely something that I want to work on as I progress my coding skills.

+I enjoyed using Django as a framework.
+It is relatively simple and I think quite elegent and I can definitely see myself using it in future projects.

 ## FUTURE IMPROVEMENTS
 -As mentioned there are many features and simulation mechanics I would have liked to implement:
 * Home improvements- As you can see from the code and front-end, this was planned however I unfortunately ran out of time.
 The idea was that for a fee, you can improve your property which in turn would improve your rent income.
 The level 1 of each property would typically be a refurb project that you could not let out until you improved it to level 2.
 Level 3 would then be a luxury version of the property.